 Will my existing DJI drone stop working?

 No. The legislation does not affect drones already purchased and in use.
-Your DJI drone will continue to function, receive firmware updates, and work with the DJI Fly app.
+Your DJI drone will continue to function and work with the DJI Fly app, and the FCC has extended authorization for DJI firmware and security updates through January 1, 2029.

 Can I import DJI products from outside the US?